 Yet, the efficiency of exposing disinformation through fact checks in the editorially controlled mass media have been less than expected.
 One of the reasons could be that Americans, and especially Republicans, have little trust in editorially controlled mass media.
 Only 40 % of Republicans had some trust in the national news media in september 2024, before the presidential election.

-Systematically cherry-picking stories about immigrant crime is disinformation
+Disinformation by cherry-picking stories about immigrant crime

-The logic in the connection of individual murders to the claimed weak border control is very marginal.
+The logic in the connection of individual murders to the claimed weak border control is at best marginal.
 Though, these stories are not effective because of logics.
 A defenceless victim or the victims family telling a story of a brutal crime evokes powerful emotions in the recipients – sympathy, fear and outrage.

 Some of the most used stories in propaganda are about sexually motivated murders committed by undocumented immigrants.
 These stories ignite an emotional spark that easily overwhelm statistical facts in the political debate, like data showing that illegal immigrants in Texas are less likely to commit murder than native-born US citizens.